Kotochleb/Quadruped-simulation/README.md

 ## Changelog

-- 1.1 Added power consumption output.
-Moved leg bodies to body objects, fixed single leg inverse kinematics.
+1.1 Moved leg bodies to body objects, fixed single leg inverse kinematics.
+In logged data:
+    - Angular speed of motor is now in rpm.
+    - Added pure motor torque as an option.
+    - Added current measurement as an option.

 ## License